Category: Info

 • The lessor must test each interconnected smoke alarm within 30 days before the start of a tenancy in a domestic dwelling.

-• The tenant must test all interconnected smoke detectors in the dwelling at least once every 12 months.
+• The tenant must test all interconnected smoke alarms in the dwelling at least once every 12 months.

 • If the tenant is aware a smoke alarm in the dwelling has failed, the tenant must advise the lessor as soon as practicable.

-• The tenant must clean all interconnected smoke detectors at least once every 12 months.
+• The tenant must clean all interconnected smoke alarms at least once every 12 months.

 If you would like to read the QLD legislation in full, direct links to the official government sources are provided below.